 During World War II the camp was used to house conscientious objectors to the war.
 The "conchies," as they were known locally, were excused from military duties but were still expected to serve their country.
 They took over some of the park maintenance duties previously handled by the CCC, served as school instructors for the children of park rangers, planted trees, and were responsible for a variety of other chores while living in the camp.

 Just beyond the camp area you'll see a fairly large cement block just above the left side of the trail.
 This was possibly used as a cistern for the camp.

 From here the trail continues to make a steady ascent up the south slope of Mt.
 Kephart.
 Along the way you'll cross four more footbridges - a few of which I wouldn't want to cross when it's icy or wet, due to the narrow logs being smoothed and covered in moss from old age.

 At 2.1 miles you'll reach the Kephart Shelter at the junction with the Sweat Heifer Creek Trail and the Grassy Branch Trail.
 This marks the end of the trail for most hikers, however, if you still have a lot of energy you could continue onto Charlies Bunion by taking the Grassy Branch Trail up to the Dry Sluice Gap Trail.
-From there head north on Dry Sluice Gap, and then go westbound on the Appalachian Trail for only a short distance to reach Charlies Bunion.
+From there you'll head north on Dry Sluice Gap, and then go westbound on the Appalachian Trail for only a short distance to reach Charlies Bunion.
 Taking this route would be a 12.5-mile roundtrip hike from the Kephart Prong trailhead.